 - All students are granted a pre-approved extension or "grace period" of 48 hours after the due date.
 Late submissions are accepted during the grace period with no penalty.

-- The grace period expires Sat, May 22 at 11:59 pm Pacific, after which we cannot accept further late submissions.
+- The grace period expires Fri, Nov 19 at 11:59 pm, after which we cannot accept further late submissions.

 Last week, you gained experience working with pointers in the context of arrays and dynamic memory allocation.
 This week, you further strengthen your pointer skills by manipulating linked lists.
-The pointed-based linked structures are a fundamentally different way of representing sequences than the array-based approaches you worked with in the last assignment, and this assignment aims to build your familiarity with the joys, trials, and tribulations of working with linked lists.
-Along the way, you'll also deepen your understanding of some different real-world sorting algorithms.
-By completing the following tasks you will become a master of pointers and linked structures, to the point where you'll finally be able to proclaim with confidence, Thank U->Next!
+The pointed-based linked structures are a fundamentally different way of representing sequences than the array-based approaches we've seen so far, and this assignment aims to build your familiarity with the joys, trials, and tribulations of working with linked lists.
+Along the way, you'll also deepen your understanding of real-world sorting algorithms.
+By completing the following tasks, you will become a master of pointers and linked structures – to the point where you'll finally be able to proclaim with confidence, Thank U->Next!

 - Students will continue to build and improve their skills of working with pointers.

 - Students will be able to use their knowledge of pointers to traverse and investigate linked data structures in the debugger.

 - Students will understand the fundamental differences between storing data in contiguous memory location as compared to organizing data pointer links.